Instacart Review — Is it Worth it?

 Saturday mornings used to be simple.
 With my wife working late on Friday nights, we’d usually get up at a leisurely hour, make some coffee, and maybe go stroll the mall or see a movie.
 But, on one particular Saturday, I woke thinking, “I need groceries… but I also don’t want to go get them.”
 This was soon followed by another thought: Instacart.

-I may be late to the party here but, admittedly, this past weekend marked my first Instacart order.
+I may be late to the party here but, admittedly, it was only a few months ago that I placed my first Instacart order.
 Sure, I’ve considered it in the past but, fancying myself a frugal person afraid of extra fees, I’d never actually done it.
 Would this Saturday splurge change my mind and prove that the service was indeed worth it?
 Let’s take a look at what you should know about Instacart, including some of the pros and cons.

 What is Instacart?
 How Does it Work?